charig/OutOfSSAPresentation/Sections/OutOfSSAToStack.md

-## What happens when moving to a Stack Machine?
+## What Happens When Moving to a Stack Machine?

 ---